GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-customposts/en.md

 ![`Comment` type](../../images/interactive-schema-comment.png "`Comment` type")

-Because all Custom Posts implement interface `IsCustomPost`, we can retrieve data from `CustomPostUnion` using a fragment reference or an inline fragment:
+Because all Custom Posts implement interface `CustomPost`, we can retrieve data from `CustomPostUnion` using a fragment reference or an inline fragment:

 ```graphql
 {